GadgetGuidersTechnical fixes & manuals

-The Apple TV 4K is the streamer most people default to, and it earns it — but at $129 it's also the most expensive way to get 4K onto your TV, and it isn't the most capable box for every job.
+The Apple TV 4K is the streamer most people default to, and it earns it — but Apple raised US prices in June 2026, so it now starts at $199 and runs to $249 with Ethernet.
+That makes it four times the price of a good stick, and it isn't the most capable box for every job.
 Depending on whether you care about polish, power, or price, one of these three is probably the right buy.
 They're not ranked.
 They're built around different priorities.

 This is the box to beat.
-The 3rd-generation Apple TV 4K (the A15 model, still the current one in 2026) gives you the fastest, smoothest, completely ad-free interface of anything here, plus the full house of HDR formats — Dolby Vision, HDR10, HDR10+, and HLG — and Dolby Atmos audio.
+The 3rd-generation Apple TV 4K (the A15 model, still the current one in 2026) gives you the fastest, smoothest interface of anything — free of third-party banner ads, though Apple does promote its own TV+ content in the TV app and the Top Shelf row — of anything here, plus the full house of HDR formats — Dolby Vision, HDR10, HDR10+, and HLG — and Dolby Atmos audio.
 The 128GB version adds Gigabit Ethernet alongside Wi-Fi 6; the cheaper 64GB model is Wi-Fi only.
 Apple's "Match Content" quietly switches frame rate and dynamic range to suit whatever you're watching, and it doubles as a HomeKit hub.

 The downsides are the price and the walls.
 It's the costliest option, and you get the most out of it inside Apple's ecosystem — AirPlay, Apple Arcade, HomeKit.
 Outside that, you're paying premium money mostly for the slickness.